MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

 ### Define model preferences

-1. For the **Model preferences** step, set a **Prediction time period** to define how far into the future you want to predict the CLV.
+1. For the **Preferences** step, set a **Prediction time period** to define how far into the future you want to predict the CLV.
 By default, the unit is set as months.

    > [!TIP]
    > To accurately predict CLV for the set time period, a comparable period of historical data is required.
 For example, if you want to predict CLV for the next 12 months, have at least 18 – 24 months of historical data.